BrianPainter/django-orm-cookbook/docs/index.rst

    order_by_annotated_field

-Object Creation, Updation and Deletion
+Object Creation, Update and Deletion
 ===============================================

 .. toctree::